franciscomcm/franciscomcm.github.io/blog/writing-learnings.md

 title: Practising writing skills.
 subtitle: 'My personal experience after an year-long experiment.'
 excerpt: >-
-  "This exercise led to a valuable understanding of how articles in some journals also follow similar textual patterns, which can be mimicked to try to produce a comparable impact on readers."
+  This exercise led to a valuable understanding of how articles in some journals also follow similar textual patterns, which can be mimicked to try to produce a comparable impact on readers.
 date: '2022-01-23'
 thumb_image: images/post_14_thumb.jpg
 image: images/post_14.jpg